SoldatXwing/FritzBoxApi/README.md

 <h1>FritzBoxApi</h1>
-<span>This simple 'API' will log in to your local FritzBox with the given password and URL (the default URL is https://fritz.box) and can return all devices that are in the local network.</span>
+<span>This simple 'API' will log in to your local FritzBox with the given password and URL (the default URL is https://fritz.box) and can return all devices that are in the local network, and much more.</span>

 <h1>Usage</h1>
 <span>This simple approach shows how to initialize the FritzBoxAccesser and get the devices from the FritzBox.</span>